Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 === "Taipy Studio/TOML configuration"

-        - Create new file: 'config.toml'
+        - Create new file: 'config_0.toml'
         - Open Taipy Studio view
         - Go to the 'Config files' section of Taipy Studio
         - Right click on the right configuration